Newcastle United could confirm survival for a place in the 2021-22 Premier League season with a win away to Leicester City on Friday night.

 Leicester (3-5-2): Kasper Schmeichel; Wesley Fofana, Jonny Evans, Caglar Soyuncu; Ricardo Pereira, Wilfried Ndidi, Youri Tielemans, Timothy Castagne; James Maddison; Kelechi Iheanacho, Jamie Vardy

-Steve Bruce will try and play it tight at the back but without a clean sheet in our last seven makes you wonder how we’re going to get anything from this trip to the East Midlands.
-Callum Wilson and Allan Saint-Maximin up front at least gives us a good gal threat going forward.
+Steve Bruce will try and play it tight at the back but without a clean sheet in our last seven makes you wonder how Newcastle are going to get anything from this trip to the East Midlands.

-It’s less busy on the Newcastle United news front (despite that Gattuso story) – we’re nine points clear of the drop zone and even though we face Manchester City next weekend we’re in no realistic concerns right now.
+It’s less busy on the Newcastle United news front (despite that Gattuso story) – they’re nine points clear of the drop zone and even though they face Manchester City next weekend they’re in no danger right now.
 Everything does point to a home win in this one though.

 Prediction: Leicester 3-0 Newcastle